 One of the most typical configurations of the MACD divergence cheat sheet is to spot significant moves.
 In which the price creates new picks or new lows on the forex chart.
 But the MACD histogram does not follow, indicating a price divergence.
 In this regard, two types of MACD divergence cheat sheet imposes.

 Indeed, a bullish MACD divergence occurs when the price of a financial asset forms a lower low and the MACD histogram prints a higher low.
 In this case, the lower low in the price action confirms the ongoing down movement.
 While the higher low in the MACD histogram indicates a weakness in the downtrend.
 Despite declining, the down tendency is still dominating the up tendency as long as the MACD histogram remains below the zero line.
 Hence, we can get a confirmation of a possible trend reversal or a sizable rally when the histogram starts to move above the zero level.
 So, a good opportunity to go for a long position.

 A bearish MACD divergence happens when the price of a financial instrument creates a higher high but the MACD histogram records a lower high.
 In this case, the new pick in the price action affirms the current up movement.
 While the lower high in the MACD histogram shows a weakness in the uptrend.
 Despite advancing, the up tendency is still dominating over the down tendency as long as the MACD histogram remains above the zero level.
 Thus, we can get a confirmation of a probable trend reversal or a sizable decrease when the histogram begins to fall below the zero level.
 So, a good opportunity to go for a short position.

-In brief, the divergence cheat sheet is not a forex technical tool.
-Actually, this concept depends mainly on the trader’s visual readings for price charts, and technical indicators.
+In brief, the PDF divergence cheat sheet is an advanced forex technical tool.
+Actually, this concept depends mainly on the trader’s visual readings for price charts.
 Nevertheless, the divergence cheat sheet works perfectly with all timeframes.
 In a way, the longer the time interval is, the more accurate the indications tend to be.